 Aldi Tops List Of Top 10 UK Brands

-Which brands generated the most positive noise in 2014?
+Which brands generated the most positive noise?

 Respondents of YouGov’s survey were asked for their views about brands, and whether they had heard positive or negative news about them in recent weeks.
 The data was then compiled to form a Buzz score, which serves as both a measure of positive sentiment, and brand awareness levels among consumers.